akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ## Attribute grid pagination

 The attribute grid displays 25 attributes per page.
-To browse attribute's pages, click on the page number you want to reach or use the filters.
+To browse attributes pages, click on the page number you want to reach or use the filters.

 ![image](../img/Settings_Attributes.png)

-You can sort out attributes, by clicking on the column header on the grid.
+You can sort out attributes by clicking on the column header on the grid.

-## Search on a attribute's label
+## Search on a attribute label

 To quickly find an attribute, use the search bar available above the grid.
-Use your attribute's label to find what you are looking for.
+Use your attributes label to find what you are looking for.

 ![image](../img/Settings-UsetheSearchBar.gif)

 ::: warning
-If your attribute does not have any label translated yet, it will not pop in the search results. **Make sure your attribute has its labels translated.**
+If your attribute does not have any label translated, it will not pop in the search results. **Make sure your attribute has its labels translated.**
 :::

 ## Filter on attributes